 Create a pet resume to help make the board feel more comfortable about your pets.

-With difficult association boards you may need to get your dog certified as a trained service animal.
+With difficult association boards you may need to get your dog certified as a trained service animal (animal is certified to be trained to do a specific task to assist a person with a disability):

 Recent ADA modifications only allow dogs as service animals, but other kinds of animals can be emotional support animals.